 Warehouse zoning makes it easier to maintain dedicated areas for items that need to be stored under special conditions.
-For example, you may have refrigerated zones for items that need to be stored in low temperatures.
+For example, you may have refrigerated zones for items that need to be stored in low temperatures, in order to prevent food from going bad and causing food-borne illness.
 Similarly, the dry storage zone can be maintained and equipped to keep moisture away.
 As a result, you face a lower risk of product spoilage, which can cause huge losses for your business.

 How does zone picking fit into warehouse management?

 There’s no doubt that zone picking is a useful strategy for increasing your warehouse efficiency.
 However, its effectiveness can only be realized when it becomes a part of your overall warehouse strategy.
 This strategy will include a plan to effectively carry out warehouse management processes so that different warehousing activities can be completed seamlessly.

 In a typical warehouse management strategy, you will lay out a plan to store and organize your inventory strategically so as to improve efficiency and allow for ease of movement.
 So if you’re planning to use zone picking, you’ll need to divide your warehouse into different zones at this stage.

 Similarly, using a zone-picking system will determine how the receiving, sorting, and stowing processes must be carried out.
 Inventory will need to be sorted during receiving and then stowed in their respective zones.
 Like with zone picking, you may assign a worker to put away SKUs in one zone while another worker handles a different zone.

 Zone picking plays one of the most crucial roles during the order management and fulfillment processes.
 Once orders are received, you’ll be generating picking lists for different zones so that orders can be picked and then fulfilled with minimal travel time.